Megan-dz/Wild_Haven_Donation_Management_System-WWF/README.md

 Positioned near the bottom of the homepage, this addresses common donor hesitations before they commit to giving.

 **Features:**
-- Questions include: "Is my donation tax-deductible?", "How is my money used?", "Can I cancel my monthly donation?", "Do you accept international donations?"
+- Questions include: "Is my donation tax-deductible?
+- ", "How is my money used?", "Can I cancel my monthly donation?", "Do you accept international donations?"
 - Each question uses an **accordion/expandable format** — clicking the "+" icon expands the answer inline, keeping the page uncluttered until the user wants more information.
 - This is a common UX pattern for trust-building on donation sites, since it answers objections right before the "ask."
 <img width="1538" height="836" alt="Screenshot 2026-09-08 180107" src="https://github.com/user-attachments/assets/96e695dd-daab-4d97-88ea-9d16b56da6a0" />